 Denial kept me alive and allowed me to function as a mother until I was mentally in the right state to start to analyze my situation and question it more.
 I wasn’t ready to consider whether I actually deserved better or if the treatment I accepted from my then husband was reasonable.
 By not thinking, and not feeling, I could cope and I could go on!

 Denial, however, can’t last forever!
-A mind can’t say that numb for too long before it simply must begin to feel and think.
+A mind can’t stay that numb for too long before it simply must begin to feel and think.
 I was on my own course of living the dysfunction of my marriage, and my ex was on his.
 No surprise that two people who had drifted so far apart in marriage would also face the end of it and the grief process so differently!

-He took much longer to become conscious to the decline of our situation.
+He took much longer to become conscious of the decline of our situation.
 I can’t say that I fault him for that!
 If someone gave of themselves entirely to me, waited on me hand and foot, and I never had to lift a finger outside of work, I imagine that I would continue to happily forge ahead for a long time ignorant to the possibility of problems outside of my peripheral vision!

 My ex was thrust into the first stage of grief as I demanded his attention to our crumbling state of affairs and insisted on some action.
-Much like a bear stumbling out of the dark cave of winter hibernation, he clumsily staggered into the brightness of the truth staring him right in the face, and swatted at it to keep it from hurting his eyes.
+Much like a bear stumbling out of the dark cave of winter hibernation, he clumsily staggered into the brightness of the truth staring him right in the face and swatted at it to keep it from hurting his eyes.
 He didn’t want to see.
 He didn’t want to know.
 He wasn’t ready to face the truth and do something about it.

 Of course, by the time he entered into anger and bargaining, I was already working my way through depression and toward acceptance.
 It was too little too late.
 The difference in the rates that two spouses may recognize and work through the healing process is part of the misconception some have about one spouse seeming to “move on so quickly.”
 It’s not that the spouse who completes the process and moves on first feels less, cares less, or was able to forget quickly; but, rather the fact that he or she probably became conscious first and started to grieve at that point.